Student Ambassador Scheme

 Student Ambassadors are asked questions from prospective students about life as a UEL student.
 Examples of these might be:

-- Why did you choose UEL and the particular course?
+- Why did you choose UEL and this particular course?

 - Did you stay in halls in your first year?
 Was it safe and did you make lots of friends?